MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-MessageHub-Adapter/Readme.md

 - Swagger tests -> sample endpoint and sample result screen
 - Check the topic on messageHub check if the topic was created.
+- Sample payload to creat a customer and sample payload to create a visit

 ```